There are many resources both at the state level and throughout McHenry County that can help you and answer your questions about COVID-19.

 While the McHenry County Workforce Network building is temporarily closed to the public, the Workforce Network is still assisting job seekers by telephone and by email.
 Please visit the Workforce Network website for more information.

-IDES has also released a list of essential employers that are hiring as of April 6th, 2020.
+IDES has also released a list of essential employers hiring as of May 11th.

-IllinoisJobLink.com can also be a resource for individuals trying to secure work at this time.
+IllinoisJobLink.com can be another resource for individuals trying to secure work at this time.
 It is on online system through IDES that connects employers to prospective job applicants.
 For more information please see the brochure below or visit: https://illinoisjoblink.illinois.gov/ada/r/

 The McHenry County Mental Health Board, The Community Foundation for McHenry County and the United Way of Greater McHenry County are connecting with the McHenry County Department of Health to provide information and resources as may be needed to assist agencies working on the frontlines of the coronavirus outbreak in McHenry County.
 Nonprofits that serve the McHenry County's vulnerable populations may be impacted by COVID-19 and are encouraged to reach out to [email protected] with their concerns and needs